------------------------------------------------------------------------

 及び

-Management and Query Processing of one dimensional Intervals with the UB-Tree
+Management and Query Processing of one dimensional

 by Mr. Robert Fenk